Sisterhood in Switzerland: Women-only outdoor activities

 Lauterbrunnen village in Switzerland © Gaspar Janos/Shutterstock

-There is a hike in the Binn Valley that incorporates learning about and hunting for precious gems that participants will later turn into jewellery or small works of art, a hike for early risers in the mountains of Liechtenstein that begins in darkness and allows you to greet the dawn on the summit of a mountain, and an out-of-the-ordinary hike in Ferpècle where walkers go ‘in search of sound’, tuning into the natural sounds of the mountains before experimenting with their own voices, all led by an experimental rock singer.
-There is even a hike named ‘A culinary discovery tour with donkeys’, which does exactly what it says on the tin; over the course of five days, walkers hike and ride through the Blenio Valley, learning all about Ticino’s culinary history and collecting herbs.
+One hike in the Binn Valley lets you learn about and hunt for precious gems, which you can later turn into jewelry or small art pieces.
+There's a hike for early risers in the mountains of Liechtenstein that starts in the dark and lets you watch the sunrise from a mountain summit.
+Another unique hike in Ferpècle is about ‘searching for sound’, where you listen to the natural sounds of the mountains and experiment with your own voice, led by an experimental rock singer.
+There's even a hike called ‘A culinary discovery tour with donkeys’, where over five days, you hike and ride through the Blenio Valley, learning about Ticino’s culinary history and collecting herbs.

 © Switzerland Tourism/Florence Gross